mwaskom/Psych252/WWW/README.md

 To build the site, type `make html` in your terminal from this directory.
 Typing `make clean` first will remove old builds, which may be something you want to do.

 Once you've built the site, if you want to check it before uploading, you'll have to start a local webserver.
-This is easy to do buy running the following command in your terminal (from this directory):
+This is easy to do by running the following command in your terminal (from this directory):

     python -m SimpleHTTPServer